Cass Regional’s COVID-19 response

 Cass Regional’s COVID-19 Response

-As the coronavirus pandemic continues, Cass Regional remains diligent in its efforts to protect patients, visitors and staff through the use of universal protective measures that focus on controlled access to the facility, infection prevention, visitor restrictions, social distancing.
+As the coronavirus pandemic continues, Cass Regional remains diligent in its efforts to protect patients, visitors and staff through the use of universal protective measures that focus on the booster vaccine, controlled access to the facility, infection prevention, visitor restrictions, social distancing.